karina-klinkeviciute/rainbow-challenge/rainbow/readme.md

 ## License

 Rainbow Challenge is licensed by the MIT license.
-Full license in the LICENSE file
+Full license in the LICENSE file.

 ## About Rainbow Challenge

 ### Rainbow Challenge project

-Rainbow challenge is a project meant to help young LGBTQIA+ activists to get involved in the activism and protection of LGBTQIA rights.
+Rainbow challenge is a project meant to help young LGBTQIA+ activists to get involved in the activism and protection of LGBTQIA+ rights.

 ### Rainbow Challenge app